AlfiyaSiddique/TastyTrails/CODE_OF_CONDUCT.md

  **Be Respectful**: Treat others with kindness and consideration.
  **Be Inclusive**: Welcome everyone, regardless of their background or skill level.
  **Provide Constructive Feedback**: Offer helpful and specific feedback.
- **Collaborative** : Work together in a constructive, transparent, and supportive manner.
+ **Collaborative**: Work together in a constructive, transparent, and supportive manner.
- **Avoid Discrimination and Harrasment** : Offensive behavior, harassment, or discrimination of any kind will not be tolerated.
+ **Avoid Discrimination and Harassment**: Offensive behavior, harassment, or discrimination of any kind will not be tolerated.

  ## Unacceptable Behavior
   **Discriminatory or offensive comments or jokes**.